Can You Overdose on LSD?

 People use LSD for various reasons, including:

-It is important to note that LSD use can have serious risks, such as the possibility of “bad trips” (negative, frightening experiences), psychological distress, and in rare cases, long-lasting perceptual disturbances known as hallucinogen persisting perception disorder (HPPD).
+It is important to note that LSD users are putting themselves at risk, such as the possibility of “bad trips” (negative, frightening experiences), psychological distress, and in rare cases, long-lasting perceptual disturbances known as hallucinogen persisting perception disorder (HPPD).

 LSD is classified as a Schedule I controlled substance in many countries, including the United States, due to its high potential for abuse and lack of accepted medical use.
-If you or someone you know is struggling with LSD abuse, there are treatment programs available for help.
+It most often comes in liquid form or infused on small pieces of blotter paper.
+If you or someone you know is struggling with LSD abuse, there are treatment programs with behavioral therapy available for help.

 What Are the Effects of LSD?